Stools commonly sink in the toilet, but your diet and other factors can cause your stools to change in structure. This may result in floating stools.

 If you have severe malabsorption, your floating stools may also have a strong odor and appear greasy.

 A common cause of malabsorption is gastrointestinal (GI) tract infections.
 GI tract infections can be caused by viral or bacterial infections.
 These infections usually go away without any treatment.
+More serious infections include those from E. coli, salmonella, or parasites.
+These will require treatment from a medical professional.

 Floating stools commonly occur in people who have lactose intolerance when they drink or eat dairy products.
 Lactose intolerance is the inability to digest lactose, which is a sugar found in dairy products.